ohmae/dms-explorer/README.md

 Although it carries the minimum playback function of movies, still images and music, it features a metadata display function of server and contents rather than usability as a player.
-Since information on ARIB extension tag (arib:longDescription etc) is also displayed, detailed program information can be seen if recorder etc is compatible.
+Since information on ARIB extension tag (arib:longDescription, etc) is also displayed, detailed program information can be seen if recorder etc is compatible.
 Also, if the program information contains a URL, it will automatically act as a link.